 Short courses - Covid-19 response

-In response to the changed circumstances following the Covid-19 outbreak, we are in the process of reviewing our short course offer and determining how the different courses lend themselves to online content or a blended offering.
-As this process will take some time to complete, we have created a table to provide you with an overview of our short course offer for the remainder of this academic year.
+In response to the changed circumstances following the Covid-19 outbreak, we are reviewing our short course offer and determining how the different courses lend themselves to online content or a blended offering.
+As this process will take some time to complete, we have created a table to provide you with an overview of our current short course offer.
 Please note these may be subject to change.

 The University offers staff a range of courses and resources to help improve your mental and physical wellbeing at work and in life.